Frequently Asked Questions

 Q. Who has access to my conduct record?

-A. A student’s conduct file is kept for internal record-keeping purposes and to provide some insight into a student’s past behavior if additional problems arise.
-Past decisions that resulted in a finding of responsibility will be considered in subsequent hearings when sanctions are determined.
-These records are released to no one other than university officials at WKU who have a legitimate need to know and others as permitted by law.
-In cases involving violent behavior, the accuser may elect to be notified of the outcome of the hearing.
+A. A student’s conduct record is kept in confidence acording tothe Family Rights to Privacy Act (FERPA) and is for internal record-keeping purposes to provide insight and understanding into a student’s past behavior if additional conduct may arise.
+Past decisions that resulted in a finding of responsibility will be considered in subsequent conferences when outcomes are determined.
+These records are released to no one other than university officials at WKU who have a legitimate need to know and others as permitted by law or written consent from the student.
+In cases involving behavior that has infringed on a students civil rights, the complainant may elect to be notified of the outcome of the conference.
 This single exception is in keeping with the re-authorization of Higher Education Act (1998) and the Students’ Right to Privacy Act, as amended.
-Discipline records are maintained for five years from the date of an incident.
+Conduct records are maintained for three years from the date of your graduation.
 Students and alumni may authorize record releases.
 Record release forms can be completed in the Office of Student Conduct.

 Q. Will my parents find out?